hsf-training/cpluspluscourse/code/stl/README.md

 ## Instructions

-* look at the non STL code in test.nostl.cpp
+* look at the non STL code in randomize.nostl.cpp
   * it creates a vector of ints at regular intervals
   * it randomizes them
   * it computes differences between consecutive ints and the mean and variance of it